 Seymour, Indiana 47274

-What an easy way to make Christmas a little brighter for someone that may not have the opportunity to be with family during the holidays.
+Christmas Gift Lift makes Christmas a little brighter for individuals that may not have the opportunity to be with family during the holidays.
 A gift at Christmas says someone thought about you, and this small token of generosity can make a difference to someone fighting depression, which is so common during the holiday season.